 For additional information or technical assistance, you may call (202) 260-3887 (voice).
 Individuals who use TDD may call the Federal Information Relay Service at 1-800-877-8339 or you may contact in writing at the following address:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5920 knowledge of the principal.
-The principal shall make every reasonable effort to notify parents/guardians.
+Family Policy Compliance OfficeU.S.
+Department of Education400 Maryland Avenue, SWWashington, D.C.
+20202-5920

 QUESTIONING/APPREHENSION (Refer to Policy)